UMM-CSci-3601-S22/iteration-3-acerinox/README.md

   - [User Guide](#user-guide)
   - [Contributors](#contributors)

+## Live Demo
+See a live demo of the handy pantry at https://159.223.190.88.nip.io/.

 ## About Handy Pantry

-Handy Pantry is a home pantry inventory management system, enabling the user to have an accurate idea of the current state of their pantry.
+Handy Pantry is a home pantry inventory management system, enabling the user to have an accurate idea of the current state of their pantry and create a personalized shopping list based off of your grocery needs.

 ## Project Features